Reykjavík Parking Service FAQ

 Can I park in my driveway?

 No, according to the Traffic Act No 50/1987 and No 77/2019, it is not allowed.
-The Traffic Act makes no distinction as to whether or not the person concerned is the owner of the driveway, nor is anyone exempt from this provision.
+The Traffic Act makes no exceptions for driveway owners; no one is exempt from this rule.
 There were two amendments concerning this provision in the Traffic Act which entered into force on January 1, 2020, on the one hand, the wording and, on the other hand, the fact that there are no longer fines under this Article of the Traffic Act, but a charge.

 Can a charge be transferred between parties?